-Dearest Precious, wake up.
-My first deployment had come.
-However, before this business of war, that May morning, I listened to her snore, scratch and whimper.
-The hollow room played tricks with the preemptive blue-purple chill of dawn.
-The room was stale from bodily gases and unspiritual from chronic bedwetting.
-Carefully, I inserted a love … Continue reading And monkey did see.
+Dear Precious, wake up, My first deployment had come.
+Before this business of war, on that May morning, I listened to her snore, scratch, and whimper.
+The empty room played tricks with the preemptive blue-purple chill of dawn.
+The place stale from bodily gases and bad dreams, and the worry that rocked us to sleep … Continue reading And monkey did see.

 That soul you will never have, The joy you will almost find, Smells never smelled, The madness never fingered, If trying is dying, And dying is this, Lonely, lonely, We’re going to [try] lonely.

 Find below a post I drafted for Synapsis Medical Humanities.
 My recent drafts comprise a series on victim stigma, male victims of sexual assault, the concept of authentic compassion in therapeutic alliances and such.

 How and to what extent do victim service providers (VSP) co-construct stigma in their narratives of victimhood?
 In speaking with several VSPs – those who provide rehabilitative services for victims of trauma – my qualitative research study (ongoing as I write) on embodied stigma and narrated victimhood has so far underscored the co-conception of ‘victim stigma’ between the VSP and the victim.

 Cry, Brotha cry in that private retreat of alluvial heart.
 Where some turned diamonds, Some made the news, Some found chalk.
 Anger made a man of you.
 Butcher-knife to moods caged well for our benefit, Until the kettle whistles.
 Absent rhyme or reason, Your madness comes neat.
 Cry, Brotha cry You grab that filthy skin … Continue reading Cry, Brotha Cry